 Too many businesses fail because not enough planning went into deciding how the company would be financed, especially in the longer term.

 Many entrepreneurs start a business because they have a great idea.
 An idea on its own is never enough, no matter how brilliant it is.
-It is essential that you have a business plan — a written roadmap for your enterprise.
+It is essential that you have a complete business strategy — a well thought-out roadmap for your enterprise.
 A proper plan will help you anticipate potential changes in the business environment and allow you to predict marketing, financial or operational problems.

 Knowing what to expect ahead of time equips you to avoid possible pitfalls and maintain a competitive advantage in the market.
 Even in business “forewarned is forearmed.”